piodag/piodag.github.io/_posts/2014-3-18-4-small-sample.md

 | Slope&emsp;     |  1.016203&emsp;   |  0.3022048&emsp;  |   0.239361&emsp;  |  1.793046  |

-The CI are slightly wider than with the Bayesian Deming method and also a little shifted compared to the HDI intervals.
+The CIs are slightly wider than with the Bayesian Deming method and also a little shifted compared to the HDI intervals.
 This is not surprising since slope and intercept are not normally distributed.
 HDI for the CI can mitigate the *right side excess* previously reported.

-Here below the table for the PBequi alternative results.
+Here below the table for the PBequi regression results.